GSI-HPC/openssh-container-login/README.md

 [sshd_container][01]          | Configuration file (default path `/etc/default/sshd_container`)
 [sshd_container.sh][02]       | Login script (default path `/etc/ssh/sshd_container.sh`)

 ### Development

-Build two simple test singularity containers with [containers.sh](containers.sh).
+Build two singularity containers with the script [containers.sh](containers.sh).
-(This requires `singularity` installed on the host.)
+(This requires `singularity` installed on the host.).
+The are stored in `/tmp/{debian10,centos7}.sif` for testing the container login.

 Work on the login script using you localhost: